ibm-cloud-docs/openwhisk/templates.md

     ```
     {: pre}

-3. Deploy the template, using a custom package name as an environment variable.
+3. Deploy the template with a custom package name as an environment variable.

     ```
     PACKAGE_NAME=<name> ibmcloud fn deploy -m manifest.yaml